Artsweek 2025 Programs

 Saturday, October 4, 4:00pm – 7:30pm

 Nitaawigi, meaning s/he grows in Anishinaabemowin, reflects on the artist’s personal journey to better understand his culture and traditional Indigenous knowledge.
 A journey he captures in a series of paintings on a grand scale —up to ten-feet wide— that make a powerful statement as they occupy these urban parks.
-Artist talk and other activities TBA.

 Porchapalooza